 How You Can Help

 Each year we continue to create new productions which has enabled us to engage even more students from the entire city.
 We are seeking financial contributions as well as volunteers and mentors for our programs.
-By supporting ICSE you can sustain this program to change young lives and breathe renewed life into Shakespeare’s legacy.
+By supporting InnerCity Shakespeare Ensemble you can sustain this program to change young lives and breathe renewed life into Shakespeare’s legacy.

 Inner City Shakespeare Ensemble featured on County of Los Angeles Supervisor Mark Ridley-Thomas’ website:

 What Actors are Saying About Shakespeare